 Another model from the DiaMaster line, the Petit Seconde watches are for those who are looking for a good mix of classic and unique.
 Has the clean DiaMaster design, but has something extra: a small seconds display.

 This 43mm watch has a Swiss automatic movement, a water resistance of 50m, and a power reserve of up to 80 hours.
 It’s also COSC-certified, which the brand says “requires a movement to deviate less than -4/+6 seconds over a 24-hour period, a feat so rare it is only awarded to around 6% of Swiss-made timepieces.”

 This watch has had a lot of excellent reviews, some of the features commonly highlighted are durability, creative design, and a good finish.

 There is also another version of this.

 The Diamaster Grande Seconde, as the name suggests, has a bigger seconds display.

 If you’re looking for a thicker watch with a vintage aesthetic, this is the Rado watch to consider.

 The Golden Horse Automatic line was inspired by a model released by the company in 1957.

-The watches from this collection (such as this green shade) has a size of 41.8mm and a thickness of 10mm—a lot thicker than our two previous watches (the DiaMaster Thinline is 8.3mm).
-This one also has the Ceramos technology on its stainless steel plasma and high tech ceramic case and bezel, an attractive red font on the date window at 3 o’clock, is 50m water resistant and had a power reserve of up to 80 hours.
+The watches from this collection (such as this green shade) have a size of 41.8mm and a thickness of 10mm—a lot thicker than our two previous watches (the DiaMaster Thinline is 8.3mm).
+This one also has the Ceramos technology on its stainless steel plasma and high tech ceramic case and bezel, an attractive red font on the date window at 3 o’clock, is 50m water-resistant and had a power reserve of up to 80 hours.

 This review pointed out how this watch can look good with a casual pair of jeans, as well as something dressier.